free1f/free1f/README.md

 - 👋 I have no master.
 I am a @free1f
 - 📫 How to reach me?
-  Sometimes I'm here: liseth.yggdrasil@gmail.com and sometimes I'm here: liliseth12@gmail.com.
-  I can still teleport.
+Feel free to send me an email: immafreelf@gmail.com

 <!---
 free1f/free1f is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.